Java Party No. 3 & 4 Black & Williams Forces

 Kami Sonkarai was the worst camp occupied by any forces from Burma.
 At the nearby ‘F’ Force camp at Changaraya, the British had 200 men die of cholera (they had to share accommodation with 500 Burmese coolies).

 122 Camp was in the vicinity of Sonkurai No. 2 Camp.
 It was here the 600 Bridge had been constructed by the British of ‘F’ Force.
 It was to the great cost of lives.
 No.1 Mobile Force marched from Kami Sonkurai 116km to 122km Camp with 80 sick men and baggage transported by rail motor.
 Fortunately this was a better camp than 116km, but overcrowded as was 116.

-At least here the camp was not awash with mud, but the there were no palm leaves for roofs on the huts and the men had little protection from the weather.
+At least here the camp was not awash with mud, but there were no palm leaves for roofs on the huts .
+The men had little protection from rain and weather.